programminghistorian/ph-submissions/en/drafts/originals/urban-demographic-data-r-ggplot2.md

 ```

+The tilde (`~`) operator is commonly used in R formulas.
+Here, it indicates which variable ggplot2 should use to define the faceting structure.
+In other words, `~origincountry` formula tells ggplot2 to split the data based on the value of the `origincountry` variable, then create a separate graph to represent each value (in this case, each country).
+The resulting plot will display the bar graphs in a grid layout:

 {% include figure.html filename="en-or-urban-demographic-data-r-ggplot2-16.png" alt="Faceted bar graphs using facet_wrap() where the bar graph for each country is displayed in a grid pattern." caption="Figure 16.
 Facetting a graph with facet_wrap()." %}

-The tilde (`~`) operator is commonly used for formulas in R. Here, it indicates which variable ggplot2 should use to define the faceting structure.
-In other words, `~origincountry` formula tells ggplot2 to split the data based on the value of the `origincountry` variable, then create a separate graph to represent each value (in this case, each country).
-The resulting plot will display the bar graphs in a grid layout.

 ### Themes: Changing Static Elements

-Since the appearance of a graph is crucial for effectively communicating different patterns, ggplot2 provides themes to help customize your visualizations further.
+Since the appearance of a graph is crucial for effectively communicating different insights, ggplot2 provides themes to help customize your visualizations further.
 These themes emphasize different aspects of the data, whether you're focusing on spatial relationships between cities, or demographic patterns across regions, for example.

 Setting a theme is very simple: just apply it as a new layer using the `+` operator.
 Here's a classic dark-on-light theme: